lmagnette/voxxed-days-brussels-2023/README.md

 # QuarkusVsSpringBoot

-Demo project used for talk @VoxxedDaysBrussels
+Demo project used for talk @VoxxedDaysBrussels called "Quarkus vs Spring Boot: Which Framework Reigns Supreme in 2023?"

 ## Prerequisites
 - JDK 17